Helping Audiences Understand the Work and Its Intended Impact

 The Result

-Landmarks for Families gained a clear, audience-focused Theory of Change that makes their work easier to understand while preserving its depth and complexity.
-The new framework allows them to:
+Landmarks for Families gained a clear, audience-focused Theory of Change that makes their work easier to understand—without losing the nuance that defines it.

-Highlight their primary focus on disconnected young people while acknowledging the broader range of populations they support.
+Highlight their primary focus on disconnected young people while reflecting the range of populations they serve.

-Communicate how services are tailored to meet distinct needs and the value created for families and youth.
+Show how services adapt to meet distinct needs and create meaningful value for youth and families.

-Use language that resonates with both internal and external audiences, creating opportunities for more engaging conversations with partners, funders, and the community.
+Use language that resonates across audiences, opening the door to more engaging conversations with partners, funders, and the community.

-After hearing her talk on Theories of Change and Logic Models, we asked her to help us drill our logic model down into a Theory of Change that can be easily and effectively communicated.
-After an initial consultation with a couple of members of our team and review of some of our materials, they wera able to present the fresh perspective we needed to lift us out of the temptation to rely on “industry jargon” and help us communicate our value and impact in a way that I believe will help us resonate with a much broader audience.
+“Back of the Napkin offered the fresh perspective we needed to lift us out of the temptation to rely on “industry jargon” and help us communicate our value and impact in a way that I believe will help us resonate with a much broader audience. ”

 — Beverly Hardin, Chief Executive Officer, Landmarks for Families